skeller1/extr/readme.md

     bundle install

+Ready to start

 ## Usage

-1.  __Include JS and CSS for Sencha Ext Js available__
+1.  __Prepare Ext JS dependencies__

-    Simple integration using the extr helper methods in example layout file `application.html.erb`
+    Simple integration of the necessary JS and CSS files using the ExtR helper methods in `application.html.erb`

         <!DOCTYPE html>
         <html>